redacademy/web-dev-sampler/markdown/responsive.md

 - The difference between fixed, fluid, adaptive, and responsive websites
 - The three things that make a website "responsive"
 - How to write media queries
-- Why and how to take a mobile-first approach
+- Why and how to take a mobile-first approach to RWD

 ---
 template: inverse